farhanh/BaseAndroidArchitecture/README.md

 ### 3.4 Dependency Injection

-Koin will be used because it is a lightweight dependency injection framework that uses Kotlin’s DSLs to lazily resolve your dependency graph at runtime.
+Koin is used in the base branch that uses Kotlin’s DSLs to lazily resolve your dependency graph at runtime.
+Please checkout Hilt demonstration in my branch [Hilt](https://github.com/farhanh/BaseAndroidArchitecture/tree/Hilt) of this repository

 ### 3.5 Crash Reports